- Pipes and sheets containing asbestos

 Asbestos should be packed so that the package will not break during any handling stage and so that no dust will be released from it into the atmosphere.
 The exterior of the package should be cleaned of any asbestos dust before loading into the vehicle.
 Asbestos waste that is inadequately packed and leaks dust will not be accepted at the waste reception.
 Airtight packing of asbestos is important in order to prevent the health hazardous asbestos fibres from being freed into the air during handling.

 All sorting stations take small quantities of asbestos.
 The reception limit at the sorting stations is 200 litres.
 Quantities larger than this are taken only by the Korvenmäki waste treatment centre.
+Please note, that the ambulating sorting station Siira does not accept asbestos.

 We do not oblige our employees to help customer unload asbestos loads due to the significant health hazard asbestos poses.
 With this we strive to minimise the exposure of our employees to asbestos dust.